Challenge level: 3 out of 5

 Here, you meet your Canadian canoes and conquer a course on the lake.
 There’s no need for canoeing experience or equipment, as we provide everything you need, including experienced canoeing guides ready to help you out at the drop of a paddle.

-Back on land, it’s time for your triumphant 10 mile pedal to the finish line.
+Back on land, it’s time for your triumphant 10-mile pedal to the finish line.

 Support the charity closest to your heart…

-In 2020, you can choose your team’s favourite charity to support as you conquer this mighty challenge together!
+Choose your team’s favourite charity to support as you conquer this mighty challenge together!

 It’s completely up to you and your teammates, but whatever you do, do it together.
 Team work makes the dream work.